pazernykormoran/backtesterrb30/README.md

 In "model.py" configure your model class named Model ingeriting from Engine.
 Model has to contain "on_feed" function which is triggered every interval you have choosen.
 In this class, you can use "_trigger_event" function inheritet from Engine class.
+This function triggers your "on_event" method in executor file.
+In this class, you can use "_set_buffer_length" which sets buffer length that is provided to on_feed method.
 ~~~
 from libs.necessery_imports.model_imports import *